non-clinical jobs for occupational therapists

 A health informatics specialist or clinical informatics specialist role blends the worlds of IT and healthcare.
 OTs are already user-focused professionals who are excellent at problem solving and communicating.
 These non-clinical occupational therapy jobs are often a perfect match for the career-minded OT professional.

-Clinical informatics professionals are tasked with all sorts of health information problems, such as improving processes, decreasing workflow in consideration to technology (yay, right??), and fixing the broken pile of unrealized dreams we call “electronic documentation” in hospital systems.
+Clinical informatics professionals are tasked with all sorts of health information problems, such as improving processes, making workflows more efficient, and fixing the broken pile of unrealized dreams we call “electronic documentation” in hospital systems.

 Clinical informatics is perfect for occupational therapists and assistants who are comfortable with technology, crave streamlining processes, and generally just enjoy solving problems.